 We all want to make the world a better place, but when you are pregnant, reality often sets in.
 You are about to bring a new life in this world, and this little person will have to inhabit our planet for the coming decades.
 Implement small changes into your life that will allow you to have a greener pregnancy while simultaneously making a big difference when it comes to improving the environment.

-Here’s some ideas to spark things off!
+Here are some ideas to spark things off!

 Choose Organic Paint for Your Nursery

 Whether you painting your nursery a soft pink or lavender, bright baby blue or using the timeless, gender-neutral shade of pale yellow, choose a paint that is good for you and for your baby.
 Many paints contain Volatile Organic Compounds, or VOCs, according to the Environmental Protection Agency.
 Choose a paint brand with low VOCs.
 Ventilate the area by keeping windows open and blowing fans in the room.